moveslikejaekyu/Deep-Learning/README.md

 # Deep-Learning

 Now i'm in Summer vacation, so i decided to spend this period for studying my major deeper!
-So i decided to laern and develope these things :
+So i decided to learn and develope these things :

  1) Advanced skills for Python for Data science</br>
   Until summer vacation, i used to use R for analysing data & programming.
 It's a kinda basic tool for Data scinece.
-But if you want to    analyse more bigger data and handle it more widely, you have to use Python!
+But if you want to    analyse much bigger data and handle it more widely, you have to use Python!
   In my case, i learned basic Python skills 2 years ago, and use it when i do machine learning project in THUAS.
 But my skiils are not perfect so im gonna study it with coursera and guide books which i already had.

  2) Studying Machine learning & Deep learning</br>